klaas1979/tablesmith-like/README.md

 ### Variables

 Variables must be declared before first use:
 `%VariableName%,x` where the `%` donates beginning and end of the variable name and the `,` shows start of default value `x`.
-The default value may be omitted.
+The default value may be omitted, but the `,`must be present.
 Note that the variable default value is not evaluated.
 A group call to like `%var%,[Group]`will lead to the variable containing the string `[Group]` and not the evaluation of the group.

 #### Scope